lingvin/snakegame/README.md

 # snakegame
-At first we need make a interface\n next\n food function next snake function next
+#At first we need make a interface
+#next
+#food function
+next
+snake function
+next